 Published in Operations and Supply Chain Terms by MBA Skool Team

 A quality standard is a detail of the requirements, specifications, the various guidelines and characteristics to be able to meet its quality by the product in order to meet the purpose of the product, process or the service.
 ISO international standards are the most widely accepted set of quality standards adopted by majority of firms across countries.
 In case if a company fails to meet its quality standards, it may end up losing the trust of the customer and henceforth its market share.

-A product is said to be of quality if it is free from any manufacturing defect deficiency or significant variation. .in order to do so certain specific standards need to be set so that uniformity is achieved in the entire set of products being manufactured.
-The standard defined should be such that the features and specifications offered by the product should be capable to meet the implied need of the product.
+A product is said to be of quality if it is free from any manufacturing defect deficiency or significant variation.
+In order to do so certain specific standards need to be set so that uniformity is achieved in the entire set of products being manufactured.
+The quality standards defined should be such that the features and specifications offered by the product should be capable to meet the implied need of the product.

 Advantages of having quality standards in a manufacturing company are:

 1. It helps save costs & improves productivity.

 2. Increases customer satisfaction with high quality products & services.

 3. Sets minimums standards of quality for processes, products & services.